-Northwest Kansas, North Central Kansas, Arizona, Colorado, Montana, New Mexico, Utah, and Wyoming
+Northwest Kansas, Nebraska, Montana, Arizona, Utah, New Mexico, and Wyoming

 Call today to schedule your campus visit and get a glimpse of the K-State experience.
 We hope to welcome you soon as the newest member of our Wildcat family!